himalayanelixir/arduino-usb-drivers/README.md

 ## <a name='Summary'></a>Summary

-The CH340 and CH341 USB controllers are commonly found on 3rd party Arduinos.
-To use them with the Arduino IDE or CLI, you need to install these drivers.

-Download the repo and follow the instructions in the appropriate folder.
-If you have a previously installed a version of these drivers, you'll likely need to uninstall them before installing the new drivers.
+To use CH340 and CH341 USB controllers with the Arduino IDE or CLI, download the repository, and follow the instructions in the appropriate folder.
+If you have any previously installed versions of these drivers, uninstall them before installing the new drivers.

 ## <a name='Sources'></a>Sources